-(2) Pavement Thickness Determination Cores.
+(3) Pavement Thickness Determination Cores.

-After the placement of the final lift of pavement, at locations designated by the Engineer and under the observation of the Engineer, obtain one full depth core per mile.
-Label the cores The Engineer will take possession of these cores immediately upon extraction.
+Obtain pavement thickness determination cores after the final lift of pavement has been placed.
+Label the cores.
+The Engineer will take possession of these cores immediately upon extraction.
 Do not cut these cores.

 3. Ordinary Compaction.